Spaces of smooth embeddings and configuration categories: The configuration category of a manifold

+We form the homotopy orbit space of this action.
+Let $Y_r$ be the coproduct of these homotopy orbit spaces.
 Then $Y=(Y_r)$ is a simplicial space over $N\fin$ which satisfies ($\sigma$) and ($\kappa_{f}$).
 The inclusion $X\to Y$ is a Dwyer-Kan equivalence.
 Therefore $Y$ so defined is a fiberwise Rezk completion of $X$ over the nerve of $\fin$ -- we refer to $Y$ as the \emph{multipatch model} of the configuration category of $M$.

 Based on the explicit description $Y$ of $\config(M)$, we can make some observations on objects and morphisms, that is, the spaces $Y_0$ and $Y_1$.
 It is clear that

 that is to say, $Y_0$ has the homotopy type of the disjoint union of the ordered configuration spaces of $M$ for the various finite cardinalities.
 Now fix a point in $Y_0$ represented by some embedding $f\co \uli k\times\RR^m\to M$.
 The (homotopy type of the) homotopy fiber $\Phi_f$ of the map \emph{target} (alias $d_1$) from $Y_1$ to $Y_0$ over that point \emph{depends only on the integers $k$ and $m$}, not on $M$.
 Indeed we have